xrettle/WFGY/OS/README.md

 ---

-One line of TXT upgrades any LLM into an AGI-level reasoning engine
+One line of TXT adds a structured reasoning core on top of a strong LLM.

-🧠 **+22.4% semantic accuracy · +42.1% reasoning success · ×3.6 stability** (GSM8K + Truthful-QA, temp 0.2)
+In one internal experiment (GPT-4, GSM8K + Truthful-QA, temp 0.2), this setup showed **+22.4% semantic accuracy · +42.1% reasoning success · ×3.6 stability** compared to a plain baseline.
+These numbers come from the WFGY 1.0 paper and should be treated as illustrative results, not as a universal guarantee across all models or tasks.

-🌲 **Semantic Tree Memory** — Long-term logic, no forgetting, fully exportable
+**Semantic Tree Memory** — Long-term logic, designed to reduce forgetting and keep reasoning traces exportable
-🛡️ **Knowledge Boundary Shield** — Detects hallucinations before they happen
+️**Knowledge Boundary Shield** — Tries to detect hallucination risk before it surfaces

 [🔽 Download **TXTOS.txt**](https://github.com/onestardao/WFGY/blob/main/OS/TXTOS.txt)
 <br>